Medically reviewed by Drugs.com. Last updated on Jun 1, 2021.

 Indications and Usage for Magnesium Sulfate

-Magnesium Sulfate Injection, USP is also indicated as a parenteral anticonvulsant for the prevention and control of seizures (convulsions) in severe toxemia of pregnancy.
+Magnesium Sulfate in Water for Injection is indicated for the prevention and control of seizures in preeclampsia and eclampsia, respectively.
 When used judiciously it effectively prevents and controls the convulsions of eclampsia without producing deleterious depression of the central nervous system of the mother or infant.
 However, other effective drugs are available for this purpose.